tigerokuma/BE-SSRT-2/ossrepo-backend/docs/watchlist/package_logics/package_feature.md

 ### Implementation Details

-The clean API structure uses intelligent data fetching:
+The clean API structure uses separate DTOs for clarity:
+1. **PackageCardDto**: 8 essential fields for library cards
+2. **PackageDetailsDto**: Extends PackageCardDto with 8 additional fields
-1. **Search requests**: Database-first with external API fallback
+3. **Search requests**: Database-first with external API fallback
-2. **Summary requests**: Uses lightweight database queries
+4. **Summary requests**: Returns PackageCardDto with lightweight queries
-3. **Details/Custom requests**: Fetches complete data for field flexibility
+5. **Details requests**: Returns PackageDetailsDto with complete data
-4. **Field mapping**: Internal database fields mapped to clean API response

-This approach provides maximum flexibility with minimal API surface area, making it easy to understand and use.
+This approach provides maximum clarity with minimal complexity, making it easy to understand and maintain.